Maternity & Nursing Bra Size Guide: How to Measure for the Correct Fit

 Hot Milk Lingerie (New Zealand) runs slightly generous.
 Band may run large by 1 size.

-Panache (UK) runs true to UK sizing.
+Panache Nursking Bras (UK) runs true to UK sizing.
 Firm band.
 Best for larger busts.

 Always check brand-specific size charts.
 When between sizes, choose larger size.